-Congrats!
-You got a job offer!
+Congratulations!
+You got a job offer for that finance or accounting job you've been after.
 But should you accept it?
 Often, job seekers work so hard at wooing potential employers, they forget to ask themselves whether the job is really the right one for them.

 Even if the title, salary and benefits look great, consider the bigger picture.
 Does this job offer represent a stop-gap, or is it going to keep your career moving in the right direction?
 Are you going to feel happy on a day-to-day basis, or perpetually overwhelmed or frustrated?
-Fortunately, today's competitive hiring market provides more room to pose such questions.
+Fortunately, today's candidate-friendly job market provides more room to pose such questions.